p-j-smith/lipyphilic/docs/reference/analyses.rst

 to calculate the registration of arbitrary user-defined values across the two leaflets.
 For example, if you have created a `Hidden Markov Model to assign lipids to the Ld or Lo phase
 <https://pubs.acs.org/doi/abs/10.1021/acs.jctc.8b00828>`__, you can calculate the registration of
 Lo lipids across the two leaflets.
-See :mod:`lipyphilic.lib.registration` for more details.
+See :mod:`lipyphilic.analysis.registration` for more details.

-Neighbours: :mod:`lipyphilic.lib.neighbours`
+Neighbours: :mod:`lipyphilic.analysis.neighbours`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module provides methods for finding neighbouring lipids in a bilayer.
 Lipids are neighbours if